sowmya956/SentinelNet_AI_Powered-_Network-_Intrusion-_Detection-_System-_NIDS/README.md

-## DDOS_ATTACK_DETECTION
+## SentinelNet: AI-Powered Network Intrusion Detection System (NIDS)
-This project is about the DDOS attack detection using AI and ML which is silently involves in Cyber Security domain too.
+# Problem Statement
-SentinelNet: AI-Powered Network Intrusion Detection System (NIDS)
+The goal of this project is to develop an AI-powered Network Intrusion Detection System (NIDS) capable of identifying malicious network trafic and cyber-attacks in real time.
+By leveraging machine learning techniques, the system will classify trafic as normal or suspicious based on historical data.
+The tool will process network trafic data, extract relevant features, train classiication models, and generate alerts for detected anomalies.
 # Milestone 1: Project Initialization, Dataset Acquisition, and Preprocessing
 **1. Project Goals and Expected Outcomes**
 Develop an AI-powered NIDS to detect malicious network traffic.